Program overview

 Showcase

-Students share selected pages and artworks from their field guides, explaining the observations, creative choices and scientific details behind their work.
+Students present selected pages from their completed field guides, explaining their observations, artistic techniques and the scientific thinking behind their work.

 This program is only available to NSW Department of Education schools.